DangerDC/hamtheman/README.md

 You need the discord.py library: `pip install discord.py` or `pip install -U discord.py`

 ### API Keys
-You then need an API key for your bot (https://discordapp.com/developers/applications/) and an account with HamQTH (https://hamqth.com).
+You then need an API key for your bot (grab one from https://discordapp.com/developers/applications/) and an account with HamQTH (https://hamqth.com).

 ### Setup
 Setup is pretty simple.
-You need to copy/rename the file `config_default.json` to `config.json` and fill in the information inside.
+You need to edit the file `config.json` and fill in the information inside.

 See the API keys section above for the fields `discord key` and `hamqth`.

-The accent color is the hex code of the color that highlights embeds.
+The accent color is the hex code of the color that highlights the left side of embeds.

 The `owner id` field is for you.
-Find your Discord user id (a long number, not your username#0000) and put it here.
+Find your Discord user id (a long number, not your username#0000) and put it there.